jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

  + [Run Mongo insert sample](https://docs.mongodb.com/manual/tutorial/insert-documents/ "Mongo Insert Sample")
  + [Run Mongo query sample](https://docs.mongodb.com/manual/tutorial/query-documents/ "Mongo query example")

 ## Firewall

 Used to block exteral communication on you system ports.
 Not unlike plugs in the wall of your home, your server has ports that different services connect to and communication on.
 This allows the operating system and applications to communicate as well with multiple programs.
 There are 65000 ports available to use.
 The first 1024 ports are reserved for well known services.
 These numbers are useful to know, but applications have changed.
 For instance SMTP is no longer unencrypted and used over port 25,but port 567 or 995.
+Also the use of Git over http has replaced the need for FTP/SFTP/SSH and other protocols to send and retrieve data.

 * SSH - 22
 * FTP - 21
 * SMTP - 25 (depricated not used as it is an unsecured transport method)
+* DNS - 53
 * HTTP - 80
 * HTTPS - 443 (HTTP with TLS/SSL)
 * SMTP over SSL - 990